 - Zest of 1–2 lemons

 - Prepare waffle maker by pre-heating and greasing well (spray works best).

-- In a large bowl add eggs, Greek yogurt, and milk + lemon juice.
+- In a large bowl, add eggs, Greek yogurt, and milk + lemon juice.
 Gently stir to combine, then gently add in dry ingredients.
-Stir with large spatula or spoon until just combined.
+Stir with large spatula until just combined.
 Add the olive oil and stir a few more times.

-- Scoop a ½ cup of batter into preheated and greased waffle maker, and allow waffle to fully cook until lightly golden.
+- Scoop 1/2 cup of batter into preheated and greased waffle maker, and allow waffle to fully cook until lightly golden.
 Mine took about 5 minutes, but each waffle iron is different, so be sure to follow your waffle manufacturer’s instructions.

 - Gently remove and transfer to warm oven before serving.
 Enjoy with your favorite toppings!